systeminit/si/app/docs/src/explanation/iac-comparison.md

 ### Programmable data model, not declarative code

 Traditional IaC tools work by having you write declarative code in a [Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language), which goes through an interpreter (or a compiler) to generate a list of resources to configure called the *desired state*.
 This desired state is then compared to the *last known state* of the resources in the cloud provider - this is usually maintained in a *state file* or *remote state store*.
-If the state doesn't match, then the tool will update the *resource* in the cloud.
+If the state doesn't match, the tool will update the *resource* in the cloud.
 If the resource is updated outside the IaC tool, then the state won't match, and it will usually require manual intervention.

 In this model, what you program are the *declarations* that represent the desired state of the system.

 In System Initiative, you program the transitions to a [data model](./architecture/snapshot.md) rather than to a source code declaration.
-We make a 1:1 model, called a [digital twin](./architecture/digital-twin.md), with built in [change control](./architecture/change-control.md).
-For any given set of changes, we track your *intended* configuration in a *component*, which we then compare to the real-world state, which we call a *resource* (we call the component and the resource together a *model*.)
+We make a 1:1 model, called a [digital twin](./architecture/digital-twin.md), with built-in [change control](./architecture/change-control.md).
+For any given set of changes, we track your *intended* configuration in a *component*, which we then compare to the real-world state, which we call a *resource* (we call the component and the resource together a *model*).
 At any given moment in time, the *resource* is authoritative for the actual configuration of the underlying provider, and the *component* is authoritative for your intent.
 You can make changes to the model through various *interfaces*, including our Web Application, our [Public API](../reference/public-api.md), and our AI Agent.
 The information can flow *bidirectionally* - you can create components first, and then have them create the resources, or you can discover the resources and build the components from reality.

 :::tip
-A good analogy here is the difference between programming a change to a database, and changing application code.
+A good analogy here is the difference between programming a change to a database and changing application code.
 With Infrastructure as Code, you're writing the desired state as application code.
 With System Initiative, you're programming changes to a reactive database.
 :::

-The result is a platform that is much more flexible, requires less custom code, never gets out of sync in ways you cannot resolve easily.
+The result is a platform that is much more flexible, requires less custom code, and never gets out of sync in ways you cannot resolve easily.

 ### Reactive subscriptions, not static variables

-With Infrastructure as Code, you create relationships between resources by declaring them explicitly with features like Terraforms *depends_on*, or through using a *variable* reference to an existing resource.
+With Infrastructure as Code, you create relationships between resources by declaring them explicitly with features like Terraform's *depends_on*, or through using a *variable* reference to an existing resource.

 In System Initiative, you create *subscriptions* between models.
-For example, an AWS Subnet requires the ID of an AWS VPC to be created.
-In System Initiative, this happens through the Subnet *subscribing* to the VpcId from the underlying *resource*.
-So when the VPC is created and AWS assigns the VpcId, the Subnet will automatically be updated to reflect the correct value.
+For example, an AWS Subnet requires an AWS VPC ID to be created.
+In System Initiative, this happens through the Subnet *subscribing* to the VpcId of the underlying *resource*.
+So when the VPC is created, and AWS assigns the VpcId, the Subnet will automatically be updated to reflect the correct value.

 This mechanism makes every value explicit, enabling us to build comprehensive maps of your infrastructure.
 The subscriptions can be set like any other value, meaning they can be updated at any time by simply setting the value to a subscription.